saich9424/SOEN-691-PROJECT/README.md

 Long short-term memory (LSTM) : We are going to use LSTM for binary classification of reviews provided by users as negative or positive,means the model predicts whether the review provided by user is negative review or positive.

 KNN : In our dataset, there are many restaurants which are not rated.
 And we certainely can not ignore large number of restaurants.
 So we are going to use this algorithm to predict the missing value.

+ALS (Alternating Least Squares) : After analysing the data, we are going to generate the recommender system which can recommend used the restaurants based on the parameters.